openSUSE/news-o-o/_posts/2011-01-16-opensuse-weekly-news-issue-158-is-out.markdown

 The first changes made for Linux 2.6.38 also include [the patch](http://git.kernel.org/linus/5091faa449ee0b7d73bc296a93bca9540fc51d0a)
       that considerably improves the interactivity of desktop applications in situations where the CPU is fully utilised.
-This patch became known through such articles as [â€œThe ~200 Line Linux Kernel Patch That Does Wondersâ€](http://bit.ly/fI6LyR) on the Phoronix web site; details of the patch's functionality as well as a description of an alternative, more flexible, approach can be found in a [previous Kernel Log](http://www.h-online.com/open/features/Kernel-Log-Fast-response-times-via-process-groups-1141390.html).
-The maintainer of the process scheduler, Ingo Molnar, [explicitly pointed out](http://thread.gmane.org/gmane.linux.kernel/1084129) this function in his Git-Pull request, calling it â€œone of the biggest and most visible interactivity improvements achieved by the Linux schedulerâ€. (...) **License**: 4
+This patch became known through such articles as [“The ~200 Line Linux Kernel Patch That Does Wonders”](http://bit.ly/fI6LyR) on the Phoronix web site; details of the patch's functionality as well as a description of an alternative, more flexible, approach can be found in a [previous Kernel Log](http://www.h-online.com/open/features/Kernel-Log-Fast-response-times-via-process-groups-1141390.html).
+The maintainer of the process scheduler, Ingo Molnar, [explicitly pointed out](http://thread.gmane.org/gmane.linux.kernel/1084129) this function in his Git-Pull request, calling it “one of the biggest and most visible interactivity improvements achieved by the Linux scheduler”. (...) **License**: 4

 ## ![Header Picture](http://www.saschamanns.de/pub/OWN/common/logos/OWN-oxygen-Tips-and-Tricks.png)Tips and Tricks